 Upon arrival at the UNESCO World Heritage-listed monument, a trilingual host will first escort you to the château.

-After 7-8 hours, the air-conditioned coach drops you back at Paris.
+After 7 to 8 hours, the air-conditioned coach drops you back in Paris.

 *On the tour booking page select your preferred meeting point.

 Child Ticket (4 to 17 years): €59

 Infant Ticket (up to 3 years): Free entry